 - honey mustard (optional)

 - Clean the chicken by rinsing it under cold water, paying special attention to the cavity.
-Any giblets should already be removed but there may still be organs on the inside that should be removed or sometimes stray feathers that need to be plucked.
-Be careful not to break or trim away any of the skin on the chicken, as you don’t want the meat exposed to the boiling water as it cooks.
-This will ensure a moist, silky texture in the final product.
+Remove any remaining organs on the inside, and pluck stray feathers.
+Be careful not to break or trim away any of the skin on the chicken.

-- Fill a large stock pot with water, just enough to submerge the chicken completely.
-We used about 18 cups of water to submerge a 4 pound chicken in a deep stock pot.
+- Fill a large stock pot with water, just enough to submerge the chicken completely. (see Picture 1)

 - Add 2 scallions and 5 slices of ginger, and bring it to a boil.
 Once boiling, slowly lower the chicken into the pot, legs down and head up.
 It’s ok if the breast is peeking out of the water a bit.
 The water will cool down and stop boiling when you add the chicken, so bring it up to a boil once again, and do not walk away from the pot.